Tayruh/sadako/compiler/README.md

-The compiler can be run or compiled on the command-line using node.js.
+The compiler **Kayako** can be run or compiled on the command-line using node.js.

 Node.js can be grabbed from here: https://nodejs.org